PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Experiments

 \subsection{Comparison with the State-of-the-Art}

-OmniFlowNet~\cite{artizzu2021omniflownet} is a state-of-the-art CNN for optical flow estimation in omnidirectional images which can be built on general CNNs for perspective images.
+\emph{\textbf{Quantitative Comparison on Synthetic Data:}} OmniFlowNet~\cite{artizzu2021omniflownet} is a state-of-the-art CNN adaption model for optical flow estimation in omnidirectional images which can be built on general CNN architectures for perspective images.

 We reproduce the OmniFlowNet using MMFlow~\cite{2021mmflow} and compare it with our model.
-Since OmniFlowNet is built on LiteFlowNet2~\cite{hui20liteflownet2}, which is inconsistent to our baseline, we also apply the architecture of OmniFlowNet to RAFT.
-We evaluate the models on the OmniFlowNet dataset~\cite{artizzu2021omniflownet} and our Flow360 dataset as shown in Tab.~\ref{tab:compararison}.
-All models are trained on FlyingChairs (C) + FlyThings (T), with ``+'' indicating that the model was additionally fine-tuned on the Flow360 data.
+Since OmniFlowNet is built on LiteFlowNet2~\cite{hui20liteflownet2}, which is inconsistent to our baseline, we also apply the architecture of OmniFlowNet to RAFT and CSFlow.
+As shown in Tab.~\ref{tab:compararison}, we evaluate the models on the OmniFlowNet dataset~\cite{artizzu2021omniflownet} with all three scenarios (\ie, CartoonTree (Cart.), Forest (Forest), LowPolyModels (Poly.)), and our FlowScape dataset.
+All models are trained on FlyingChairs (C) + FlyThings (T), with ``-ft'' indicating that the model was additionally fine-tuned on the FlowScape data.
+We also report the accuracy of the icosahedron tangent-plane panoramic flow estimation method~\cite{yuan2021360} on both datasets.

-When the method of OmniFlowNet is applied to RAFT (OmniFlowNet (RAFT)), the results are improved to some extent (${\uparrow}5.1\%$ on the OmniFlowNet dataset).
-However, PanoFlow (RAFT) improves performance significantly (${\uparrow}27.4\%$ on the OmniFlowNet dataset).
-PanoFlow (CSFlow) achieves better performance than PanoFlow (RAFT) on both datasets, which proves the superiority of our CSFlow structure.
-After finetuning on Flow360, the accuracy of both networks is further improved, indicating that the Flow360 dataset is effective for panoramic optical flow tasks.
-PanoFlow (CSFlow)+ ranks 1st on the OmniFlowNet dataset ($3.34$ pixels), which shows that the structure of our model facilitates generalization as well.
-On the OmniFlowNet dataset, our approach achieves a $53.1\%$ error reduction than the current state-of-the-art panoramic flow method.
-On Flow360, PanoFlow (CSFlow)+ also outperforms OmniFlowNet by a large margin, decreasing EPE from $22.16$ to $3.31$.
+When the method of OmniFlowNet is applied to RAFT (OmniFlowNet~(RAFT)), the results are improved to some extent (${\uparrow}5.1\%$ on the OmniFlowNet dataset).
+However, PanoFlow (RAFT)** improves the performance significantly (${\uparrow}43.1\%$ on the OmniFlowNet dataset).
+After finetuning on FlowScape, the accuracy of both networks are further improved, indicating that the FlowScape dataset is effective for panoramic optical flow tasks.
+When training with FDA-R, PanoFlow (CSFlow)*-ft achieves better performance than PanoFlow (RAFT)*-ft on both datasets, which proves that our CSFlow structure is better at learning robust features across different distortion modalities.
+PanoFlow (CSFlow)**-ft ranks 1st on our FlowScape dataset ($3.25$ pixels), while PanoFlow (RAFT)**-ft gives better results on the OmniFlowNet dataset ($3.17$ pixels), which we believe is due to the domain gap between the two datasets.
+On the OmniFlowNet dataset, our approach achieves a $55.5\%$ error reduction than the current state-of-the-art panoramic flow method.
+On FlowScape, PanoFlow also outperforms OmniFlowNet by a large margin, dramatically decreasing EPE from $22.16$ to $3.25$.
+We also perform a speed test of existing algorithms on the FlowScape dataset, in which the average time of flow computation for $100$ frames are reported.
+As shown in the last column of Tab.~\ref{tab:compararison}, PanoFlow yields state-of-the-art accuracy while maintaining high efficiency ($0.14$s), indicating that the proposed method achieves a better trade-off between accuracy and latency than existing methods.